Welcome to Taiwan’s old capital city!

 To this day, the city retains ancient architecture, old religious festivals, and temples, stores that were opened a hundred year ago, and locals who practice arts and crafts passed down by ancestors.
 No doubt it’s referred to as the Kyoto of Taiwan!

 We’re here for the food, of course!

 “Why are you here?” is a question I always ask travelers when I meet them on the road.
 “We’re here to eat, why else” is the typical answer I get from tourists in Tainan.
-The city is not only considered to be the cradle of traditions of the country – it’s also the #1 food destination!
+The city is not only considered to be the cradle of traditions of the country – it’s also a highly popular food destination!

 Asian and local tourists line up at popular restaurants and night market stalls ANY time of the day.
 The ratio of places to eat per capita has to be one of the highest in the world.
 The amount of tea shops, street food venues, stalls, sidewalk-eateries, and food alleys is mind-blowing.

 - Tainan was Taiwan’s capital from 1683 to 1885.

 - It has a population of 1.8 million people.

 - It has an abundance of historic temples.

 - The Taiwanese language is more popular than Mandarin.

 - Most tourist attractions such as temples, museums, and historical sites are located in the West Central District 中西區, west of the train station.